-Will you get a ticket: Was the camera working, or were you actually speeding?
+Will you get a ticket?
+Was the speed camera working, or were you genuinely speeding?
 The police have 14 days to issue the registered keeper of the vehicle involved with a notice of intended prosecution (NIP).
 If this doesn’t arrive within 14 days, it’s likely you will not be liable for prosecution.
-However, this is not a clear cut as it sounds and you should get legal advice if it arrives after 14 days – simply ignoring it could result in prosecution and further penalty points.
+However, this is not as clear cut as it sounds and you should get legal advice if it arrives after 14 days – simply ignoring it could result in prosecution and further speed camera penalty points.
 You must act on your belief that the ticket arrived too late.

 Are there any other time limits:

 Are there any other time limits?
 Once the NIP has been sent and complied with, the case must progress within six months.
 If this is not the case, seek legal advice and ask for it to be thrown out.

 What next?
 You will have to comply with the request to identify the driver of the car involved within 28 days.
 Fail to do this and you could find your licence endorsed with six penalty points and a £1,000 fine.

 The latest speed camera fines came into force on April 24, 2017– find out how much you’ll be fined if you’re caught speeding based on your weekly wage below.

 Number of points on licence or length of disqualification

 Depending on where you were caught speeding and how fast you were going over the speed limit, you’ll be placed into one of the above bands.